asacamano/family-mastodon/README.md

 # family-mastodon
-My notes about exploring Mastodon to use asa family server.
+My notes about exploring Mastodon to use as a family server.